Escobal mine protests: Legal proceedings

 On June 18, 2014, seven indigenous residents of San Rafael Las Flores filed a civil lawsuit against Tahoe Resources in the Supreme Court of British Columbia, alleging battery and negligence in authorizing or allowing its security team to use excessive force against them in the April 2013 shootings.
 The Court held that the case could not proceed because the appropriate venue was in fact Guatemala, but the appellate court overturned the decision, setting precedent for Canadian companies to be held liable in Canada for violence committed by subsidiaries overseas.

 Security chief and former military officer Alberto Rotondo has faced criminal charges in Guatemala for his role in ordering the shootings.
 He was arrested attempting to flee the country and placed under house arrest as he awaited trial, but he escaped and returned to his nation of origin, Peru.
 There he was found by Interpol, but the process to extradite him back to Guatemala was still ongoing as of 2017.

-In 2017, a Guatemalan court suspended Tahoe's exploration license for the Escobal mine on the basis that there had not been meaningful consultation with Xinca communities.
+In 2017, The Constitutional Court of Guatemala suspended Tahoe's exploration license for the Escobal mine on the basis that there had not been meaningful consultation with Xinca communities.
+The court ruled that Tahoe had to complete an ILO 169 consultation – a convention of the United Nations International Labor Organization regarding the right to consultation with Indigenous and Tribal Peoples in decisions that affect their communities – with the Xinca before mining could resume.
 This decision was upheld in 2018, with the Constitutional Court ruling in September that the suspension would remain in place until consultation had been completed.

+In 2019, Tahoe Resources Inc was bought by Pan American Silver, with the transaction seeing the latter assume responsibility of the Escobal mine and the Constitutional Court ruling.

+In 2022, Pan American Silver announced that the consultation process outlined by the Constitutional Court of Guatemala was entering Phase 2 of 3, marking a step towards the potential re-opening of the mine.

+On May 8, 2025, the Xinca Parliament held a press conference where they formally denied consent for the restart of operations at Escobal and reiterated that their decision must be respected by Pan American Silver and the Guatemalan government in accordance with the Constitutional Court’s 2017 ruling.